hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

 of the underlying structures necessary to support the various higher-level patterns specified above:

-for all practical purposes shorters, attempters and listeners could all be implemented with the same class and as such the same set of callbacks could be treated either as passive listeners or active agents depending on how you call them and what you do with the result.
+for all practical purposes shorters and listeners could all be implemented with the same class and as such the same set of callbacks could be treated either as passive listeners or active agents depending on how you call them and what you do with the result.